Supply Market Analysis - Example Questions

 • What added value, in terms of sustainability, could the potential supplier provide related to the subject matter of the contract?

-• Can you share examples of good or bad practice in terms of how others have tried to secure these products or services.
+• Can you share examples of good or bad practice in terms of how others have tried to deliver these products or services.

 • What can we do to ensure clarity and improve the tendering process for potential suppliers?